“If a curtain were to be drawn in front of him, no one could tell which instrument was being played”

 Coming from the Tel Aviv jazz scene of the 2000’s and a protégé of the classical saxophone master Prof. Gersh Geller, Oded Tzur’s musical background consisted of rigorous training in a number of musical styles.
 His curiosity for improvised music led him to discover the ancient art of Indian classical music, which has become the main focus of his work.

-In order to pursue the rare prospect of playing Indian music – a style heavily based on microtonality – on a western instrument such as the saxophone, Tzur dedicated about 10 years to the work of expanding the instrument’s microtonal scope.
-He describes the experience: “Indian instruments tend to feel very comfortable playing in between the notes.
+In order to pursue the rare prospect of playing Indian music – a style heavily based on microtonality – on a western instrument such as the saxophone, Tzur dedicated about 10 years to the work of developing a new saxophone technique: “A Middle Path”, as it was later named.
+The technique, a result of arduous research, enables the saxophone to move between the notes and highlight specific microtones.
+Tzur describes the experience: “Indian instruments tend to feel very comfortable playing in between the 12 notes of the piano.
 You just pull the string on a Sitar, for example, and a seamless slide will take place.
 In order to bring the saxophone to this condition we need to understand its inherent acoustic behaviors, and how we can purposefully change them to enable pitch fluidity”.

 In 2007 Tzur was admitted to the Indian music program at the Rotterdam World Music Academy, where he was the first saxophonist to learn from the legendary Indian flutist – Pt.
 Hariprasad Chaurasia.
 Chaurasia’s elegant phrasing, spiritual depth and rhythmic mastery have had a profound influence on the saxophonist’s music.
 The work process consisted of countless sessions in which Chaurasia would play a melody on the Bansuri – the Indian flute – and Tzur would then have to translate it onto the saxophone.
 Following the flutist’s intricate style has refined Tzur’s technique to the point where it started attracting attention from the international saxophone community.